 - Nodular irons have a wide range depending on their grade.
-Low strength ductile irons need the same as malleable iron, but high tensile strength iron might even need 600 °F (315 °C).
+Low-strength ductile iron needs the same as malleable iron, but high-strength iron may need 600 °F (315 °C) or more.

 You can safely preheat up to 900 °F (480 °C) if the casting is very thick and has an irregular shape.
 That’s where it starts to glow red.
-The hotter the metal, the easier it is to weld, with less chance of cracking.
+The hotter the metal, the easier it is to weld.

 One occasion when it’s risky to preheat is when other metals restrict the casting.
 The casting will have no room to expand, and it will crack.
 You should detach parts before preheating them.